 It didn't matter that him snapping up from 3 days sleep to aiming a gun at a demon in 2 seconds really wasn't a great move for his body.

 Sam had pulled out his breathing tube somehow, sat up and got up, found Dean's stashed weapon and aimed to kill when Dean was sure the advice was for Sam to have no stress.
-Literally lay down.
+Like literally lay down.

 He'd just fucking saved his life from being on lifesupport.
-Dean ran to his brother, taking note of his injuries, his eyes, his tiny mumbled words, and gripped his brother fiercely.
+Dean ran his eyes over Sam, taking note of his injuries, his eyes, his tiny mumbled words, and gripped his brother fiercely.

 The nurses worked to remove the body before anyone even tried to approach Sam and Dean.
 The elder Winchester was being defensive and everyone could see plainly Dean was the only one helping Sam right now.
 His breathing was erratic, shallow and he was having a hard time calming down.